vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ---
 title: Callback API
-excerpt: "Control calls from your application backend or by calling the REST API in the Sinch platform...
-Read more."
+excerpt: 'Control calls from your application backend or by calling the REST API in the Sinch platform...
+Read more.'
 next:
   pages:
     - voice-rest-api-reporting-api